 In this case, the manager needs to understand what this team member needs to feel safe within the organization and how to address collaboration and other team members with more trust.

 Trust is hard to build; however, it is possible through transparency, honesty, authenticity, and a touch of vulnerability.
-What is your approach to conflicts in your workplace?

 Always feel free to take Veza Global Inclusion Self Assessment Quiz to measure where your organization is on the Equity, Diversity and Inclusion maturity model.